Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Global Rotation Equivariance

 \subsection{The Scope of Equivariance: Global vs. Frequency-Dependent}

 It is also critical to distinguish between \textit{Global Rotation} (a constant phase shift $e^{j\theta}$ across frequencies) and \textit{Frequency-Dependent Rotation} (the linear phase ramp $e^{-j\omega \tau}$ induced by a time shift $\tau$).
 While it is intuitively appealing to assume that speech phase modeling prioritizes time-shift equivariance, we do not use this bias because of modeling capacity: Key structural characteristics of speech, such as onsets, manifest distinct patterns in the frequency-derivative of the phase (Group Delay, GD) \cite{maitra2011spectral}.
 However, these intrinsic group delay patterns are deeply coupled with the linear phase ramps induced by time shifts \cite{murthy2011group}.
 Therefore, enforcing equivariance to frequency-dependent rotations would deprive the model of the ability to modify the GD, restricting its expressive power.
-Therefore, we adopt Global Rotation Equivariance as the maximal valid symmetry that resolves the manifold mismatch without corrupting the capacity of modeling the speech spectrum.
+Therefore, we adopt Global Rotation Equivariance as the maximal valid symmetry that aligns the model with the circular topology of phase while preserving the capacity for speech spectrum modeling.